Coming Soon 👀 At the beginning of April, you’ll be

 To which a rival author quickly replied—“One of your second editions”

-Tina Rhea Premium Member about 1 year ago
+Tina Rhea Premium Member over 1 year ago

 Jimmy Carter’s mother, Miss Lillian (yes, she was married), was being interviewed just after he’d said that he would never lie to the American people, and the interviewer asked if he’d ever told a lie.
 Miss Lillian said that he’d probably told a few white lies.
 The interviewer jumped on this— what was a white lie?
 Give her an example of a white lie!
 “Well, do you remember when you came in, and I said how good you looked and how happy I was to see you?”
 That’s a southern lady blessing someone’s heart.